XPRNetwork/proton-cli/README.md

 Windows 7/10/11:

 Download nvm-setup.zip and run it [here](https://github.com/coreybutler/nvm-windows/releases).
-After installation, open a new PowerShell window.
+After installation, open a new PowerShell window as administrator.

 **2. Install NodeJS**
 ```